Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization: Implementation

 \section{Implementation}

-\paragraph{SVM} There are two hyperparameters for SVM to be tuned.
-First, we choose $C=1$ in all experiments.
-Second, $\sigma$ in the kernel function $K(\mathbf{x}_i, \mathbf{x}_j)$ is learned during training and is shape-specific, i.e., each shape has its own $\sigma$.
+\paragraph{Base learner.} We use $\lambda=0.005$ for ridge regression and $C=1$ for SVM in all experiments.
+The parameter $\sigma$ in the kernel function $K(\cdot, \cdot)$ is learned during training and is shape-specific, i.e., each shape has its own $\sigma$.